What does ISO mean in Photography

 - Sports where subjects move fast.

-- Museums & landmarks sometimes doesn’t let to use flash.
+- Museums & landmarks sometimes don’t let the use of flash.

 - Private Parties like birthdays have poor light conditions.
-The use of flash could ruin the mood of the candles as an example.
+The use of flash could ruin the mood of the candles for example.

 Control the ISO during our next Spain Photography Tour

 Controlling the ISO is an important parameter of digital photography to control the definition of your photographs.
-Learn how to use this setting with the aperture and shutter speed (EV) is the key to control the basic photo technique.
+Learning how to use this setting with the aperture and shutter speed (EV) is the key to controlling the basic photo technique.